fionayzabellegumaroy/nim/P4/README.md

 __Test:__

 ## Questions For Project:
-1. Do we delete clients folder before submission?
-    If so, need to delete all references of it from nimd.h, Makefile, and maybe a few more
-2. If due to a presentation error that leads to closing a connection, does that mean it technically counts as a forfeit?
+2. If due to a presentation error that leads to closing a connection, does that mean it technically counts as a forfeit? [test]
-3. If player sends OPEN more than once but during a play, we close both connections?
+3. If player sends OPEN more than once but during a play, we close both connections? [test]
 4. Writeup says that client can send FAIL, but doesn't specify how server should handle it.
 We can maybe close the socket id OR we log that fail and then continue on.
 5. Where do we want to check if version is 0?
 I currently have it under framing errors
 6. Do we want to treat client giving server type messages as a framing error (rn i put it as is)
 7. How do we want to deal with empty fields like "0|15|OPEN|ALICE||" and extra fields [ im thinking we can deem this as an error ]
 8. Spec says,"client sending OPEN with a name already used by a player in an on-going game" is an error, but doesn't this imply that if a player is WAITING or CONNECTED we can use that name?
 I kind of don't like that, but idk if that is a design choice we can make.

+extra fields: test
+alice|